Search:

 Tools

 For your convenience, forms have been created in ASW for some requests.
-Sign on to ASW .
-Select the "Request for Services" item and then the "Certificate" item.
-There, you will find three choices.
-The "SSL" selection is a form which will collect the information and generate the email to request a digital certificate.
-(As noted above, if your unit has a DRAO, your requests should be made to that person.)
+Sign on to ASW, select the “Request for Services” item and then the “Certificate” item.
+There, you will find four choices.

 Site Seal

 Web pages protected by SSL often carry a seal from the authority which issued the certificate.
-Should you wish to use such a seal, Comodo's can be obtained from Trust Logo .
+Should you wish to use such a seal, Comodo’s can be obtained from Trust Logo.

 More Information